Google book-scanning project legal, says U.S. appeals court

 "Google’s division of the page into tiny snippets is designed to show the searcher just enough context surrounding the searched term to help her evaluate whether the book falls within the scope of her interest (without revealing so much as to threaten the author’s copyright interests)," Circuit Judge Pierre Leval wrote for the court.

-In a statement, Google spokesman Aaron Stein said the project is like a "card catalogue for the digital age."
+In a statement, Google spokesman Aaron Stein said the project is like a "card catalog for the digital age."

 "Today’s decision underlines what people who use the service tell us: Google Books gives them a useful and easy way to find books they want to read and buy, while at the same time benefiting copyright holders," he said.